Field Notes

 AI and the Australian energy transition: what is actually happening

 Australia's energy transition is one of the most complex infrastructure challenges in the world.
-AI is playing a growing role in forecasting, grid management, and optimisation - but the reality is more measured than the headlines suggest.
+AI is playing a growing role in forecasting, grid management, and optimisation.
+But the reality is more measured than the headlines suggest.

 Five AI tools regional businesses can try this week